-A copy of this Preliminary Placement Document (which includes disclosures prescribed under Form PAS-4 under the Companies (Prospectus and Allotment of Securities) Rules, 2014, as mended) has been delivered to the BSE Limited ("BSE") and National Stock Exchange of India Limited ("NSE" and, together with BSE, the "Stock Exchanges").
-Our Company shall also make the requisite filings with the Registrar of Companies, Andhra Pradean and Telangana (the "RoC") and the Securities and Exchange Board of India ("SEE") within the stipulated period as required under the Companies Act, 2013, the Companies (Prospectus and Allotment of Securities) Rules, 2014 and the SEBI ICDR Regulations.
-This Preliminary Placement Document has not been reviewed by SEBI, the Reserve Bank of India ("RBI"), the Stock Exchanges or any other regulatory or listing authority and is intended only for use by Eligible QIBs.
-This Preliminary Placement Document has not been and will not be registered as a prospectus with the RoC, and will not be circulated or distributed to the public in India or any other jurisdiction and will not be registered as a prospectus with the RoC. and will not be circulated or distributed to the public in India or any other jurisdiction.
-The Issue is meant only for Eligible QIBs by way of a private placement and is not an offer to the public or to any other class of investors
+A copy of this Placement Document (which includes disclosures prescribed under Form PAS-4 under the Companies (Prospectus and Allotment of Securities) Rules, 2014, as amended) has been delivered to the BSE Limited ("BSE") and National Stock Exchange of India Limited ("NSE" and, together with BSE, the "Stock Exchanges").
+Our Company shall also make the requisite filings with the Registrar of Companies, Andhra Pradesh and Telangana (the "RoC") and the Securities and Exchange Board of India ("SEBI") within the stipulated period as required under the Companies Act, 2013, the Companies (Prospectus and Allotment of Securities) Rules, 2014 and the SEBI ICDR Regulations.
+This Placement Document has not been reviewed by SEBI, the Reserve Bank of India ("RBI"), the Stock Exchanges or any other regulatory or listing authority and is intended only for use by Eligible QIBs.
+This Placement Document has not been and will not be circulated or distributed to the public in India or any other jurisdiction and will not constitute a public offer in India or any other jurisdiction.
+The Issue is meant only for Eligible QIBs by way of a private placement and is not an offer to the public or to any other class of investors.

-INVESTMENTS IN THE EQUITY SHARES INVOLVE A HIGH DEGREE OF RISK AND PROSPECTIVE INVESTORS SHOULD NOT INVEST ANY FUNDS IN THIS ISSUE UNLESS THEY ARE PREPARED TO TAKE THE RISK OF LOSING ALL OR ANY PART OF THEIR INVESTMENTS.
-PROSPECTIVE INVESTORS ARE ADVISED TO READ "RISK FACTORS" ON PAGE 41 CAREFULLY BEFORE TAKING AN INVESTMENT DECISION IN THIS ISSUE.
-EACH PROSPECTIVE INVESTOR IS ADVISED TO CONSULT ITS ADVISORS ABOUT THE PARTICULAR CONSEQUENCES TO IT OF AN INVESTMENT IN THE EQUITY SHARES BEING ISSUED PURSUANT TO THIS PRELIMINARY PLACEMENT DOCUMENT.
+INVESTMENTS IN THE EQUITY SHARES INVOLVE A HIGH DEGREE OF RISK AND PROSPECTIVE INVESTORS SHOULD NOT INVEST ANY FUNDS IN THIS ISSUE UNLESS THEY ARE PREPARED TO TAKE THE RISK OF LOSING ALL OR ANY PART OF THEIR INVESTMENTS, PROSPECTIVE INVESTORS ARE ADVISED TO READ "RISK FACTORS" ON PAGE 41 CAREFULLY BEFORE TAKING AN INVESTMENT DECISION IN THIS ISSUE.
+EACH PROSPECTIVE INVESTOR IS ADVISED TO CONSULT ITS ADVISORS ABOUT THE PARTICULAR CONSEQUENCES TO IT OF AN INVESTMENT IN THE EQUITY SHARES BEING ISSUED PURSUANT TO THE PRELIMINARY PLACEMENT DOCUMENT AND THIS PLACEMENT DOCUMENT.

-The information on our Company's website or any website directly or indirectly linked to our Company's website or the websites of the BRLMs and the GCBRLMs (both defined hereinafter) or their respective affiliates do not form part of this Preliminary Placement Document and prospective investors should not rely on such information contained in, or available through, such websites
+The information on our Company's website or any website directly or indirectly linked to our Company's website or the websites of the BRLMs and the GCBRLMs (both defined hereinafter) or their respective affiliates do not form part of this Placement Document and prospective investors should not rely on such information contained in, or available through, such websites.

 All of our Company's outstanding Equity Shares are listed on the Stock Exchanges.
 The closing price of the outstanding Equity Shares on BSE and NSE on December 8, 2017 was Rs.
 930.85 and Rs.
-931.40 per Equity Share, respectively.
+931.40 per Equity Shares, respectively.
 In-principle approvals under Regulation 28(1) of the Listing Regulations (as defined herein) for listing of the Equity Shares have been received from BSE and NSE on December 11, 2017.
-Application to the Stock Exchanges will be made for obtaining listing and trading approval for the Equity Shares offered through this Preliminary Placement Document.
+Application to the Stock Exchanges will be made for obtaining listing and trading approval for the Equity Shares offered through the Preliminary Placement Document.
 The Stock Exchanges assume no responsibility for the correctness of any statements made, opinions expressed or reports contained herein.
 Admission of the Equity Shares to trading on the Stock Exchanges should not be taken as an indication of the merits of our Company, business or the Equity Shares.

-YOU ARE NOT AUTHORIZED TO (1) DELIVER THIS PRELIMINARY PLACEMENT DOCUMENT TO ANY OTHER PERSON; (2) REPRODUCE THIS PRELIMINARY PLACEMENT DOCUMENT IN ANY MANNER WHATSOEVER; OR (3) RELEASE ANY PUBLIC ADVERTISEMENTS OR UTILISE ANY MEDIA, MARKETING OR DISTRIBUTION CHANNELS OR AGENTS TO INFORM THE PUBLIC AT LARGE ABOUT THE ISSUE.
-ANY DISTRIBUTION OR REPRODUCTION OF THIS PRELIMINARY PLACEMENT DOCUMENT IN WHOLE OR IN PART IS UNAUTHORIZED.
+YOU ARE NOT AUTHORIZED TO (1) DELIVER THIS PLACEMENT DOCUMENT TO ANY OTHER PERSON; (2) REPRODUCE THIS PLACEMENT DOCUMENT IN ANY MANNER WHATSOEVER; OR (3) RELEASE ANY PUBLIC ADVERTISEMENTS OR UTILISE ANY MEDIA, MARKETING OR DISTRIBUTION CHANNELS OR AGENTS TO INFORM THE PUBLIC AT LARGE ABOUT THE ISSUE.
+ANY DISTRIBUTION OR REPRODUCTION OF THIS PLACEMENT DOCUMENT IN WHOLE OR IN PART IS UNAUTHORIZED.
 FAILURE TO COMPLY WITH THIS INSTRUCTION MAY RESULT IN A VIOLATION OF APPLICABLE LAWS OF INDIA AND OTHER JURISDICTIONS.